When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Is Hotspot Shield Free?

-Yes, Hotspot Shield offers a basic free plan.
-It provides no bandwidth limit, allowing you to use it extensively.
+Yes, it's actually on our list of the best-rated free VPNs.
+It provides no bandwidth limit, allowing you to use it at full speed.
 However, it comes with several drawbacks, including support for just one device, minimal features, and the inconvenience of numerous ads on mobile apps.
 Additionally, there's only one US location, a 500 MB/day data limit, and no email or live chat support.

 While there's no bandwidth limit in the free version, it does come with significantly slower speeds.
 So, if you need more features and want to use the VPN on multiple devices with faster speeds, you should consider upgrading to the Premium plan.